bencecc/MHWs/README.md

 plot_time.R – plot a TDA network

-NOTE: Extended Data Fig. 1 is artwork produced with Adobe Illustrator
+NOTE: Individual panels of Fig. 1 were generated with R 4.0.2 and the figure was annotaed with Adobe Illustrator

 ## ---- Data files (available at https://figshare.com/s/ec9061c449031aa2b20e) ----